HSE’s regulatory approach to Artificial Intelligence (AI)

 Developing HSE’s regulatory approach to AI

-• co-ordinating work on AI, sharing knowledge and identifying key issues through an internal AI common interest group, bringing together colleagues from across HSE
+• co-ordinating work on AI, sharing knowledge and identifying key issues through an internal common interest group, bringing together colleagues from across HSE

 • working with government departments to shape the approach to AI regulation